chris-vanderveen/obsidian-typst/Processor.md

 ## Notes

-- The `fontsize` Layout/Length Value references Obsidian's default settings and is fixed to the value when the plugin is loaded.
+- The `fontsize` [Layout/Length](https://typst.app/docs/reference/layout/length/) value references Obsidian's default settings and is fixed to the value when the plugin is loaded.
-- The `time` Foundations/Datetime value is fixed to the value when the plugin is loaded based on the local timezone.
+- The `datetime` [Foundations/Datetime](https://typst.app/docs/reference/foundations/datetime/) value is fixed to the value when the plugin is loaded based on the local timezone.
 - Only the first page is rendered.
 - In tables, use *display math* instead of *code blocks*. `<br>` will be automatically replaced with line breaks.
 - While there are examples of using Typst for Syntax Highlighting in CodeBlock Processor, we recommend using the [Obsidian Shiki Plugin](https://github.com/mProjectsCode/obsidian-shiki-plugin).
 - Do not include special characters, especially slashes `/`, in Processors.
 This may cause issues.
-- `<br>` is automatically removed for table support.